https://www.chefspencil.com

 One key element of sustainable gastronomy is water consumption and water efficiency.
 Chefs and restaurant owners can take the following practical steps to reduce water waste and contribute to a less polluted and friendlier planet.

 In addition to environmental benefits, reducing water waste can help reduce operating costs by as much as 11% according to a report by Epa.gov.
+It is one of the top cost-saving strategies for restaurants, according to Upmenu.
 Because food service facilities use hot water for many tasks, reducing water use can provide real benefits by decreasing energy bills.

 Let’s take a look at a few things you can do to reduce water waste.